mlbowser/journal2020/content/Journal_2020.md

   - ~~Pesticide use reporting.~~
   - ~~*Refuge Notebook*.~~
+  - ~~Contact RTL regarding missing invoices.~~
   - Catch-up from yesterday.
-  - Prepare for Sandpiper Lake tomorrow.
+  - Prepare for Sandpiper Lake Friday.
   - Prepare for work with HEA on Thursday.
   - Deal with plant specimens.
-  - Get list of DNA sequencing equipment acquisitions to Mark.
+  - ~~Get list of DNA sequencing equipment acquisitions to Mark.~~
   - Inquire about sending Dominique’s material to UAM.
   - Data back-up.